Rigorous and regular analytics

 Every day, rigorous analytics are run on every residential property in Australia to create a value index.
-This is headlined by CoreLogic’s Hedonic Home Value Index, which provides the most timely and robust benchmark for assessing the performance of the residential property market.
+This is headlined by CoreLogic’s Hedonic Home Value Index, which provides the a timely and robust benchmark for assessing the performance of the residential property market.
+Click here for an overview on our indices.

 - Rigorous hedonic regression method